ekzhang/aoc23-alpha/README.md

 just run-all
 ```

-This takes about a minute on my computer, since it needs to compile code in addition to running it.

 ## Runtime Environment

 This is my runtime environment for each language on macOS Ventura v13.2.1, M1 / ARM64 processor, with Rosetta 2 and Xcode CLT.
 I only used languages that I could install on my own machine; these instructions aren't guaranteed to work on other operating systems or processor architectures.